 If you come across the caterpillars or their webbed nests please do not touch them and keep children and pets away.
 Report any sightings to the Richmond Park office on 0300 061 2200 or Bushy Park office on 0300 061 2250.

-Find further information on Oak Processionary Moth from the Forestry Commission's Website.
+Find further information on Oak Processionary Moth on the Forest Research website.

 Oak Processionary Moth Nest